 Protected via industry-leading Delegation Agreement.

-The easiest way to delegate is via Keplr.
+The easiest way to stake Akash is via Keplr.

 In short: both are enabled